phrutis/BrainWords_For_Sale/README.md

 **How to buy the program?**
 <br><br>
 Write @phrutis in telegram.<br>
-After payment you will receive 2 zip archives
+After BTC payment you will receive 2 zip archives First v0.7 (recommend)<br>
-First v0.7<br>
 Second v0.8<br>
 The difference in v0.8 is added --rootsuffix<br>
 You can also specify the bit depth for the bloom filter.<br>